agalue/OpenNMS-FHIR/README.md

 ![Diagram](assets/FHIR-Demo.001.png)

 An Apple Watch application called [Graphite Heart](https://github.com/RangerRick/graphite-heart) was designed to send heart rate data over UDP using [Graphite](https://graphiteapp.org/) format.
-To parse this, a Graphite Adapter was implemented in OpenNMS that will be part of Horizon 26.1.0.
+To parse this, a Graphite Adapter was implemented in OpenNMS, available in Horizon 26.1.0.

 The Graphite Heart app sends data via UDP to a Minion, which in turn forwards the data via `Sink API` to OpenNMS.